astropy/pyvo/docs/mivot/annoter.rst

 ******************************************************

 This API allows to easily map VOTable data to recommended VO models, especially MANGO.
-Only a little knowledge of the models is required
+Only a little knowledge of the models is required.

 Mango is a model designed to enhance the description of table data in a way that each table row can be interpreted as a Mango Object.
 Mango objects are made of a property container, a description of the data origin and links on other Mango objects (not implemented yet).

-In this current implementation, only a few properties are supported (Epoch position and photometry) and the data origin can be added as literal values (not connected with table data).
+In this current implementation, only a few properties are supported (Epoch position, photometry, and color) and the data origin can be added as literal values (not connected with table data).

 The pseudo codes below show the way to use this API.